 Good breeders test Corgi parents for eye disorders, cardiac issues, and the bleeding disorder von Willebrand’s disease.

-As both parents are susceptible to becoming overweight and getting hip dysplasia, calorie consumption should be monitored.
+In a Corgi mix with Pitbull, both parents are susceptible to becoming overweight and getting hip dysplasia, calorie consumption should be monitored.
+And food used during training should be subtracted from your puppy’s daily food allowance.

 Do Pitbull Corgi Mixes Make Good Family Dogs?